blog-banner

 Taking a look at the insulation should be one of your top priorities.
 Indeed, if you find insulation less than 10 inches it's clearly insufficient.
 As for the presence of vermiculite, this issue shouldn't make you want to curl up into a ball!
 In the past, insulation was sometimes made from sawdust.
 Thus, to meet current insulation requirements, the presence of this insulation must be changed to fibreglass.

-If your house is particularly old and its construction occurred before 1920, the foundation may be built out of the rubble (medium-sized natural stones) that have been joined with a mixture of cement and lime.
-Over time, it’s possible that the cement has crumbled.
+If your house is particularly old and its construction occurred before 1920, the foundation may be built out of rubble (medium-sized natural stones) that have been joined with a mixture of cement and lime.
+Over time, the cement may have crumbled.
 This crumbling is likely to have let water in through the interstices of the stones.
 To remedy the situation, it will be necessary to build another foundation parallel to the existing one.

 Was your home built before 1960?
 If this is the case, the pipes in the home are likely galvanized steel or cast iron.
 Their lifespan is about 40 to 50 years, and after this time, the pipes will rust from the inside out.
 The effect of this will reduce the water pressure and flow.